framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 If you have data that is needed by all of your views, it may be convenient to set that up in your `setupView()` method in `Application.cfc` - see **[Taking Actions on Every Request](#taking-actions-on-every-request)** below.

-As of release 3.5, FW/1 also recognizes view and layout files with `.lc` and `.lucee` file extensions to support Lucee's new dialect.

 ### Rendering Data to the Caller

 If you want to return plain text, XML, or JSON from a request instead of rendering an HTML view, you can use the `renderData()` API to bypass views and layouts completely and automatically return data rendered as JSON, XML, or plain text to your caller, with the correct content type automatically set.
 See **[Controllers for REST APIs](#controllers-for-rest-apis)** below for more details.